domsson/succade/README.md

 3. Create the config directory (assuming `.config` as your config dir):
    `mkdir ~/.config/succade`
 4. Copy the example config:
-   `cp ./cfg/succaderc.1 ~/.config/succade/succaderc`
+   `cp ./cfg/example1.ini ~/.config/succade/succaderc`
 5. Make `succade` executable and put it somewhere that's included in your path:
    `chmod +x ./bin/succade`
    `cp ./bin/succade ~/.local/bin/`

 # Configuration

-Take a look at the example configuration in this repository and refer to the following documentation.
+Take a look at the example configurations in this repository and refer to the following documentation.

 Possible property values, based on their types as listed in the tables below, are: